-DESCRIPTION: Annual replacement program to maintain fleet of 12 operations vehicles vehicles are replaced when appropriate and capital funds can be planned.
-The requested amount includes the costs for the vehicle, radio equipment, emergency lighting system and a pick-up bed cap and accessories.
+DESCRIPTION: Annual replacement program to maintain fleet of 12 operations vehicles for the vehicle, radio equipment, emergency lighting system and a pick-up bed cap and accessories.
+IMPACT ON OPERATION: Reduced maintenance costs associated with an aging fleet of vehicles; improved safety for personnel.

 JUSTIFICATION: Fire Department staff and operational functions require a fleet of 12 vehicles (non-fire apparatus).
 The fleet age presently ranges from 2-14 years old.
-An annual replacement program ensures that
+An annual replacement program ensures that vehicles are replaced when appropriate and capital funds can be planned.
+The requested amount includes the costs